Real Estate Services Finance & Administrative Services Department - Fred Podesta, Director

 A limited access permit allows a nonexclusive access for a short time period for a specific purpose.
-A LAP is generally used for environmental testing, surveying or other temporary access purposes.
-To begin, please complete the limited access application form.
+A LAL is generally used for environmental testing, surveying or other temporary access purposes.
+To begin, please complete the Limited Access License application form.

 The City may lease space in City-owned property that is not currently used by the City.
 Leases are granted through ordinances passed by City Council, although the FAS director has the authority to negotiate and execute some leases with terms under five years.
 To begin, please complete the Lease Application Form.

 Use the box on the right to subscribe to this list if you are interested in excess City property.
 List members receive notices and updates regarding properties being evaluated for reuse or disposition.

 Use the contact information provided in the public notice to provide your comment.
 Links to notices can be found on the Property Under Review page.

 The Seattle City Council must approve all property sales.
 Legislation is typically sent to the Council at the end of the Property Review Process.